What Is the Best Acoustic Guitar Saddle Material?

 Billed as a synthetic bone substitute, Micarta is nevertheless softer than bone, and this can result in string grooves.
 A key benefit of Micarta is that it provides consistent density, which works well with undersaddle pickups.
 You will find those who consider Micarta to emphasize the upper register or produce a compressed sound.

 Produced by GraphTech, Tusq is a proprietary organic material, although it does not contain any oil or animal by-products.
 Tusq saddles deliver a bright tone, and as a consistent material, works well with undersaddle pickups.
-You will find a number of opinions online stating that Tusq produces a superior material to bone.
+You will find a number of opinions online stating that Tusq produces a superior material to bone, and vice versa.
 For more information on the difference between Tusq and bone saddles, please see our article, Is a Tusq Saddle Better than Bone?

 Also produced by Graphtech, Nubone is a derivative of Tusq.
 Graphtech states that Tusq is a “slightly harder” material and produces a “slightly brighter” tone, although some people may not hear the difference.
 Please see this link for a video demonstrating the two materials.